martinrotter/rssguard/docs/source/features/mediaplayer.md

 Media Player
 ============
 RSS Guard offers some abilities everyone would expect from typical podcast client.
 It offers built-in media player on some platforms:
-* All[^1] [non-`lite`](../variants) builds offer `libmpv`-based media player which supports almost all features offered by `libmpv`, including keyboar d/mouse navigation, on-screen controller and custom configuration files loading.
-At this point.
+* some RSS Guard builds offer `libmpv`-based[^1] media player which supports almost all features offered by `libmpv`, including keyboar d/mouse navigation, on-screen controller and custom configuration files loading.
 Also, `yt-dlp` is deployed on some[^2] platforms which allows comfortable Youtube videos playback.
-* All [`lite`](../variants) include more basic media player based on `QtMultimedia` backend.
-This backend is usually itself based on `ffmpeg` so it can play fairly wide range of media formats.
+* some RSS Guard builds include more basic media player based on `QtMultimedia` backend.
+This backend is usually based on `ffmpeg` so it can play fairly wide range of media formats.

 [^1]: At this point, precompiled binaries for Mac OS X do not have this backend enabled and rely on `QtMultimedia` backend instead.
 [^2]: `yt-dlp` is contained in binaries for Windows.
 For other operating systems, I recommend to install `yt-dlp` or `youtube-dl` system-wide and add it to your `PATH` environment variable.
 Also, custom path to the tool can be tweaked in `mpv.conf`.